rghosh08/datalens_dl/README.md

 * nlp.ipynb: This notebook pertains to the standard NLP workflow including toeknization, frequency analysis, sentiment analysis, similarity analysis, and summarization.

-* ner.ipynb: This notebook pertains to deep learning based named entity recognition (NRE) for automated tagging of documents.
+* ner.ipynb: This notebook pertains to deep learning based named entity recognition (NER) for automated tagging of documents.

 * clustering.ipynb: This notebook pertains to non-determinstic clustering of a corpus.
 This is relevnat to novelty detection in unstructured log files.